 In 1993, Dynabyte published a title developed by a team from Palermo (Sicily), that had basically no connection with everything they had released up to that point.
 As Massimo recalls, “they came to us with an already finished product and asked if we could distribute it in northern Italy”.

+Talexi got in touch with me and revealed a few more details, with the title for the game being “The Killing Tool”, and revealed the cover art.
 Talexi is Alessandro Taini, who worked as Art director for several Ninja Theory’s games, from Heavenly Sword to Enslaved: Odyssey to the West.
+He tells me The Killing Tool is how he actually ended up being involved in videogames.

 Caprelli recalls it was more of a toy for the office, with Giorgio Sommariva also chiming in “it was used mainly to have fun, as far as I know we never used it for any games, even though that machine costed a fortune!”.